VE3XLT/uv-k5-firmware-custom/README.md

     * add SetLck menu to set what is locked (Keys or Keys + PTT),
     * add SetGui menu to set font size on the VFO baseline (Classic or Tiny),
     * add TXLock menu to open TX on channel,
+    * add SetTmr menu to set RX and TX timers (Off or On)
     * rename BatVol menu (52/63) to SysInf, which displays the firmware version in addition to the battery status,
     * improve PonMsg menu,
     * improve BackLt menu,